 The School Counseling program is approved by the Pennsylvania Department of Education (PDE).
 Students completing the program meet the academic requirements for certification as a PK-12 Elementary and Secondary School Counselor.
-It is recommended that students seek certification immediately as requirements change over time.
+It is recommended that students seek certification immediately as requirements change over time and often necessitate having to take additional credits to meet these new requirements.